-That's the hope their families and friends say they're holding onto as Coast Guard crews search for the 14-year-olds, who went missing on a fishing trip off the Florida coast about 12 miles south of Daytona Beach on Friday.
+That’s the hope their families and friends say they’re holding onto as Coast Guard crews search for the 14-year-olds, who went missing on a fishing trip off the Florida coast Friday.

-"We just keep on praying, man," Joe Namath, the renowned former NFL quarterback, said Sunday.
-He told reporters he was helping with the search, according to CNN affiliate WPTV.
-"It's hard, it's so hard, but we've got to believe their wherewithal."
+“We just keep on praying, man,” said Joe Namath, a renowned former NFL quarterback and neighbor of the teens.
+He told reporters Sunday that he was helping with the search, according to CNN affiliate WPTV.
+“It’s hard, it’s so hard, but we’ve got to believe in their wherewithal.”